gitter-badger/matrixorz.github.io/about/index.md

 About Me
 ======
-I'm Neros,A python programmer,I am intrested in statistic and Financial Modeling.
+I am a python programmer and intrested in statistic and Financial Modeling.
 I like travel and movies when i am free.
 In the virtual world,I often go to the sites follows: